0xarshia/Audits./README.md

-I'm 20, im doing smart contract security and mainly focused on auditing Solidity/Vyper/Rust(evm-solana) codebases.
+I'm 20, doing smart contract security and mainly focused on auditing Solidity/Vyper/Rust(evm-solana) codebases.

 I’ve participated in a number of audit contests, with multiple top placements across well-known platforms.
 I’ve also led and completed a few solo projcets and testing projects